exist2021/A2A/content/page/A depression which started with a Flu seems to have finally lifted.md

 ---
+date: 2022-08-11
+category:
+-  depression
+tags:
+- flu
+- cooking
 title: A depression which started with a Flu seems to have finally lifted
-tags:
 categories:
-date: 2022-08-11
+-  depression
 lastMod: 2022-08-11
 ---
 It all started with an innocuous looking flu on a Saturday as I was about to leave to my Tabla class.
 Suddenly I felt that the nagging irritant in my throat was actuall a flu.
 In a couple of hours, I was feeling feverish and knew this was not a ordinary flu.